keviner2004/resume/README.md

 "With great power comes great responsibility"

 I believe that a coder not just write code but also make the world better.
 I pursue new opportunities to work with people who have the same idea.
+I can be reached either through this profile or by my email at keviner2004@gmail.com.